Pelosi accuses U.S. Attorney General of going 'rogue' in Ukraine case

 Biden is a leading candidate in the Democratic race to challenge Trump in the November 2020 presidential election.

-Trump denies he pressured Zelenskiy to do anything improper and accuses Democrats of launching politically motivated investigation.
+Trump denies he pressured Zelenskiy to do anything improper and accuses Democrats of launching a politically motivated investigation.
+An administration official said lawyers for the National Security Council had “directed that the classified document be handled appropriately.”

 The Justice Department said this week that Trump never asked Barr to contact Ukraine and that Barr has not communicated with Ukraine about a possible investigation or any other subject.
 The department said Barr will not recuse himself from Ukraine-related investigations.